feastorg/Slice_IOCT/docs/architecture.md

 ## 🧠 Purpose

 <!-- Briefly describe the function of the Slice -->

-This Slice is designed to serve as a template slice for creating new SLICE modules, with variants supporting different mechanical and electrical configurations.
-Intended to standardize layout and encourage reuse.
+This Slice is designed to be a rugged digital input and output slice that can interface directly with 24V industrial sensors and actuators.
+It mimics a PLC-style IO module for the BREADS system.
+It prioritizes input protection, reliable switching, and compatibility with common field devices.

 ## 🔌 Interfaces